Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Parsley to serve

-While this is happening, in a small bowl, pour the boiling water over the dried porcini.
+- While cooking the vegetables, in a small bowl, pour the boiling water over the dried porcini.
 Let it sit for about 2 minutes to soften, before scooping out the mushroom and finely chopping them.

-Strain the porcini stock into the chicken stock to remove any grit.
+- Strain the porcini stock into the chicken stock to remove any grit.
 Add the Swiss brown mushrooms and saute for another minute, then add the orzo, and saute for another 2 minutes.